Smpramuk/Path-Finding-Frontend/README.md

 # Path-Finding-Frontend
-A pathfinding visualizer with DFS, BFS, A*, and potentially Dijkstra's
+A pathfinding visualizer with DFS, BFS, A*, Dijkstra's.
+Includes walls and weighted nodes in the graph.
+Created with JavaScript, HTML, and CSS.